Electrical Safety Advice for Holiday Let Owners

 Q1.
 What are the main risks that homes face when it comes to electrical appliances?

-Nearly three quarters of these (12,757, 71%) were caused by electrical appliances.
+Nearly three-quarters of these (10,111) were caused by electrical appliances.

 Q2.
 How often should electrical appliances be checked?

 Q3.
-What appliances are a particular threat?
+Which appliances pose a particular risk?